-Come the dog days you may be hot, sticky, and over it, but by choosing perennials that are low-maintenance with long bloom seasons, your garden will still be happily flowering well into fall.
+Come the dog days you may be hot, sticky, and over it.
+However, by choosing perennials that are low-maintenance with long bloom seasons, your garden will be happily flowering well into fall.

 Here are two combinations (plus a few neutrals) to consider:

-The second is all about oranges and yellows, colors thathold up well under the bright light of direct, overhead summer sun.
+- The second is all about oranges and yellows.
+These colors hold up well under the bright light of direct, overhead summer sun.

-The third is afew of the great equalizers—purple, blue, and white—that work with either color scheme, and add dimension and contrast.
+- The third is a few of the great equalizers—purple, blue, and white.
+These work with either color scheme, and add dimension and contrast.

 Drought-tolerant and beloved by butterflies, yarrows have a distinct texture and shape that helps add depth to flowering borders.
 Rich, velvety red flowers are the most fade resistant to date.
 Full sun.
 Zone: 3 – 9